 Research the area of work you’re interested in.
 Analyse vacancy and job descriptions (see our graduate and student vacancies), look at employer websites and speak to personal contacts to help you identify the key skills the employer will be looking for.
-Make sure you tailor your CV to the job you’re applying for.
+Tailor your CV to the job you’re applying for.

 Gather information about yourself.
-Reflect on your experience, knowledge, skills and personal qualities.
-Remember to consider all aspects of your life in terms of what you have to offer, e.g. part-time work and holiday work, spare time activities and interests.
-These will often offer valuable evidence of relevant skills employers are looking for such as communication, leadership, teamwork, organisation, and flexibility.
+Reflect on your experience, knowledge, skills, and personal qualities.
+Remember to consider all aspects of your life to fully understand what you have to offer, e.g. part-time work, academic interests, spare time activities, societies, and hobbies.
+These will offer valuable evidence of relevant skills employers are looking for such as communication, leadership, teamwork, organisation, and flexibility.

 How to write a CV

 Employers are looking for a well-structured CV that supplies information relevant to their specific graduate or student placement.
-It should summarise your educational qualifications, work experience, skills and interests and make you stand out.
-Remember to include:
+It should summarise your educational qualifications, work experience, skills and interests and be unique to you.

-- Short personal profile or career objectives (optional).
+- Short personal profile or career objective (optional).

 - Education and qualifications.
 Use reverse chronological order, start with the most recent first.